busstoptaktik/geodesy/ruminations/003-rumination.md

 Options:
       --inv                    Inverse operation
-  -z, --height <HEIGHT>        Specify a fixed height for all coordinates -t, --time <TIME>            Specify a fixed observation time for all coordinates -d, --decimals <DECIMALS>    Number of decimals in output
+      --factors <FACTORS>      Specify a base ellipsoid for evaluation of deformation factors, based on the jacobian -z, --height <HEIGHT>        Specify a fixed height for all coordinates -t, --time <TIME>            Specify a fixed observation time for all coordinates -d, --decimals <DECIMALS>    Number of decimals in output